mdmahmudun/MySQL_Data_Cleaning/README.md

-# MySQL Dataset Cleaning Project
+# MySQL Project (Data Cleaning and EDA)

 ## Overview
-This project involves cleaning the World Layoffs dataset using MySQL Workbench.
+This project involves cleaning the World Layoffs dataset and doing EDA using MySQL Workbench.
 The goal is to ensure data quality and consistency for further analysis.
 The process includes creating a SQL database, importing the dataset, and performing various cleaning steps.

 ## Dataset
 The dataset used for this project is the World Layoffs dataset, which contains records of layoffs across different companies and sectors.